Thursday, May 29, 2008

 Options have improved considerably.
 Ithaca, Central New York’s Exotic Restaurant Capital (we’re just missing an Ethiopian restaurant), offers plenty of wholesome dining adventures that’ll provide a day’s worth of topflight nutrition in the five-to-ten-buck range.
 Here are just a few of your options:

-We’ve long been a fan of Viva Taqueria, whose Super Burrito is about the size and shape of a large stomach.
-For $5.65 you get your choice of chicken, beef, spicy Mexican sausage chorizo, tofu, or the calabacitas vegetable blend, plus rice, beans, sour cream, cheese, guacamole, and salsa, wrapped in a huge, soft, warm flour tortilla – comfort food at its loveliest, and enough for two people with normal appetites.
-If you’ve reached the end of your month, a basic burrito, nutritiously stuffed with rice, beans, and salsa, is only $2.50, a soft taco $1.99, and a hard taco only $1.60.
-There’s a choice of hot sauces made with burn-your-tongue, fruity habaneros, smoked red chiles, or jalapenos, three choices of beans, and four of salsas.
+We’ve long been fans of Viva Taqueria, whose Super Burrito is about the size and shape of a large human stomach.
+You get your choice of chicken, beef, spicy Mexican sausage chorizo, tofu, or the calabacitas vegetable blend, plus rice, beans, sour cream, cheese, guacamole, and salsa, wrapped in a huge, soft, warm flour tortilla – comfort food at its loveliest, and enough for two people with normal appetites.
+If you’ve reached the end of your month, a basic burrito, or a hard or soft taco will get you through.
+Choose hot sauces made with burn-your-tongue, fruity habaneros, smoked red chiles, or jalapenos, three choices of beans, and four of salsas.
 Fiber challenged?
 Opt for a side of escabeche, a fresh pickled vegetable mixture, for a buck.
 On the run?
 Call ahead (277-1752) for takeout.

-We’ve run out of space, but not out of ideas.
-Before the students come back, and while there’s parking in Collegetown, try Aladdin’s or Sindbad’s.
-Elsewhere, there’s Taste of Thai Express, Wok Village, Jade Garden, Chinese Buffet, Glenwood Pines, and the salad bar at the CTB on the corner of Aurora and Seneca Streets.
+Before the students come back, and while there’s parking in Collegetown, try Aladdin’s or Metali.
+Elsewhere, there’s Taste of Thai Express, Glenwood Pines, and the salad bar at the CTB on the corner of Aurora and Seneca Streets.
 Cheaper than cooking at home.